mharen/mharen.github.io/blog/2012/2012-10-catching-unique-key-constraint.md

 Of course, this might be even prettier as an extension method that wraps the SaveChanges call (or a generic Func()) with all the ugly exception checking code…

-<strong>Note:</strong> if you would prefer to actually check for duplicates before sending the insert, you can, but make sure you check atomically to avoid a concurrency issue.
+**Note:** if you would prefer to actually check for duplicates before sending the insert, you can, but make sure you check atomically to avoid a concurrency issue.
 If you don’t, another transaction could insert a record which conflicts with yours between the command that checks for the duplicate and the command that inserts the row.

 ---